tinmarino/try/speech.md

 Good morning,

 We are 2 lost souls working in the Alma Department of Computing.
-Here, everyone uses computers for their daily duties.
+We know you all use computers for your daily duties.
 The difference in computing is that we never leave them.

 As for cooking, coding is a metaphor of labour, transformation, life!
 Welcome in this digital world!

-There is only one rule: software never work.
+There is only one rule: software never works.
 We, humble humans, never know how to fix it but, anyway, we are going to show you how we try!

 ## 2/ Hot and Cold: Dichotomy: Tin 1min

+### Description

 There is a game called: "hot and cold" where the goal is to find an hidden object.

-At any moment, the player can query if he his getting closer or further from the goal.
+At any moment, the player can query if he his getting closer, hotter or further, colder from that hidden target.

 This investigation method exhibits the entropically optimal way to find or store with respectively a binary tree or Cartesian coordinates.

 When I play, I just spare my brain and instinctively, if nothing goes right, go left!

-As I keep trying until success, I succeed before I stop.
+### Comparaison

 Astronomers call that walk "Fitting".
 Computerist call it: "artificial intelligence".